FlowFuse/website/src/handbook/sales/pricing.md

 ### Generating a Quote and Order Form

 Quotes are generated through HubSpot.
 Each quote should link to the subsciption agreement as well as include "Order Form" in the description.
+Link the latest version of the document with the [subscription agreement](../legal/index.md#subscription-agreement).

 ### Generating a license